LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Computer Architecture/1-workingWithNumbers.md

 - Round-toward-zero, i.e truncate, which is commonly done when converting from integer to floating point.
 - Round-to-even, the most common but also the most complicated of the four modes.

-I will not go into detail of the first three modes as they are self explanatory.
+I will not go into detail of the first three modes as they are self-explanatory.
 Let us first look at why we need to round-to-even.
 The reason is actually pretty simple, normal rounding is not very fair.

 :::example